Healthy Eating and Diet Tips for Women

 Avoid trans fats, deep fried foods, and sugar.
 All are inflammatory, which can trigger PMS symptoms.

 Battle bloat by cutting out salt.
-If you tend to retain water and experiencing bloating, avoiding salty snacks, frozen dinners, and processed foods can make a big difference.
+If you tend to retain water and experience bloating, avoiding salty snacks, frozen dinners, and processed foods can make a big difference.

 Watch out for food sensitivities.
 PMS is a common symptom of food sensitivities.
 Common culprits include dairy and wheat.
 Try cutting out the suspected food and see if it makes a difference in your symptoms.